StephenArg/Trinote/README.md

 ## Known Limitations

-- **Text editing** is HTML source mode only — rich text WYSIWYG editing is planned for a future release
+- **Text editing** includes many toolbar options mirroring the desktop and browser applications
-- **Canvas/Mermaid/GeoMap** notes show a placeholder with "Open in Web" fallback
+- **Canvas/Mermaid/GeoMap** notes show a placeholder image of the diagram.
-- **Protected notes** display as protected but decryption is not implemented client-side
+- **Protected notes** are able to be read (when password is entered) but not generated on this client
-- **No background sync** — data refreshes on app foreground and pull-to-refresh
+- **Background sync** — data refreshes in the background and on pull-to-refresh.
+When starting out manually do a full-sync.
-- **No file/image note content editing** — only text/code notes can be edited
-- **Search is server-side only** — no offline full-text search
+- **Search is server-side only** — no offline full-text search.
+Can jump to text references

 ## Roadmap

 - [ ] Rich text editing (block editor or Markdown)
 - [ ] Protected note decryption
 - [ ] Note move/reorder in tree
-- [ ] Widgets / home screen shortcuts
-- [ ] iPad sidebar layout
-- [ ] Share extension (save to Trilium)
+- [ ] Share option - generates link to share read-only note
-- [ ] Offline search index
+- [ ] Offline access to notes

 ## License